slowjams/Pro-ASP.NET-Core/zzDemystifying Series/Demystifying IConfiguration.md

    ...
 }
 ```
-You might ask why we need an extra layer of ConfigurationSource which returns a concrete provider in its Build method?
+You might ask why we need an extra layer of `ConfigurationSource` which returns a concrete provider in its Build method?
 Why not just get rid of `IConfigurationSource` and return a concrete ConfigurationProvider directly?
 The reason that we use `IConfigurationSource` is to have granular control on a provider.
 Image a scenario that you don't want to load all environment variable:

 ```
-set RANDOM_VALUE=BlipBlipBlip   // you don't this one set COMPONENTS__DATABASE__CONNECTION=connection-string
+set RANDOM_VALUE=BlipBlipBlip    --you don't want this one set COMPONENTS__DATABASE__CONNECTION=connection-string set COMPONENTS__FILES__PATH=/etc/path set LOGGING__ENABLED=True
-set COMPONENTS__FILES__PATH=/etc/path
-set LOGGING__ENABLED=True